pvlib/pvanalytics/docs/api.rst

 -----------

 System orientation refers to mounting type (fixed or tracker) and the azimuth and tilt of the mounting.
 A system's orientation can be determined by examining power or POA irradiance on days that are relatively sunny.

 This module provides functions that operate on power or POA irradiance to identify system orientation on a daily basis.
 These functions can tell you whether a day's profile matches that of a fixed system or system with a single-axis tracker.

 Care should be taken when interpreting function output since other factors such as malfunctioning trackers can interfere with identification.

-To get a better understanding of when a single-axis is not working (stuck in a fixed orientation) it may be possible to combine output from both functions, using :py:func:`features.orientation.fixed_nrel` to identify stuck days.
-Combining these fixed days with tracking days using an exclusive or should give a reasonable estimate of relatively sunny days where the tracker is stuck.

 .. autosummary::
    :toctree: generated/